SoyBison/academic-kickstart/content/post/memnetch1.md

 </center>

 Here we can see much much higher peaks, reaching into the range of 0.66-0.67!
-All of these runs were both trained and validated on a dataset which was constructed from both MemCat and LaMem databases.
+All of these runs were both trained and validated on a dataset that was constructed from both MemCat and LaMem databases.

 ## TripleMem

 Going forward, I'm going to try to add a third feature to our model.
-This one is based off of Semantic Segmentation.
+This one is based on Semantic Segmentation.
 There is, however, a problem.
-Semantic Segmentation outputs a data array which is much more high dimensional than an image, so it cannot be squished directly into standard linear layer.
+Semantic Segmentation outputs a data array that is much more high-dimensional than an image, so it cannot be squished directly into a standard linear layer.
 The way this will be implemented is as a pre-trained segmentation model, which will not be retrained during the process, and a small convolutional neural network to process the segmentation into more simple convolutional features.

 ![TripleMem Diagram](../../img/memnet/TripleMem.png)